Research Intern: Post-Conflict Natural Resource Management

 The intern will conduct library and internet research, review and summarize scholarly material, assist with editing and publishing the six volumes and perform various administrative tasks.
 Interns may also have the opportunity to assist with drafting material to be included in the book chapters.

 The internship is off-site, and most work will be conducted remotely.
+However, candidates in the Washington, DC area may have the option to work on-site for a limited number of hours each week.

 - Possess superior research, writing, and interpersonal communication skills